STaR: Towards Effective and Stable Table Reasoning via Slow-Thinking Large Language Models: Experimental Details

-\section{Dataset Statistics}
+\subsection{Dataset Statistics}

 Table \ref{tab:dataset-statistics} presents detailed dataset statistics.
-We employ three in-domain datasets for training and evaluation: WikiTableQuestions (WTQ), HiTab, and FinQA, constructing high-quality slow-thinking demonstrations using the answer-aware generation approach from Section 3.2.
-The datasets are split approximately 75\%/25\% for training and testing.
-Test splits serve dual purposes: dynamic difficulty assessment during reinforcement learning and final evaluation.
-For out-of-domain generalization, we evaluate on TabMWP and TabFact, used exclusively for inference without training involvement.
+We employ three in-domain datasets for training and evaluation: WikiTableQuestions (WTQ), HiTab, and FinQA, constructing high-quality slow-thinking demonstrations using the self-verification mechanism from section \ref{sec:sft}.
+We use the standard train/test splits provided by each dataset.
+The training splits are used for both SFT and RFT, where pass@k-based difficulty assessment partitions training samples into easy and hard subsets for difficulty-aware RL.
+The test splits are used only for final evaluation.
+For out-of-domain generalization, we evaluate on TabMWP and TabFact, used only for inference without training involvement.